 The life of the Benedictine monks who founded this Cathedral was dominated by an unceasing round of private and communal prayer.

-You might like to join one of the prayer groups that meet regularly.
-A contemplative prayer group meets in St Catherine's Chapel 6.15 pm -6.45 pm every other Monday, and every Tuesday lunchtime there is half an hour's silent Christian meditation in St Catherine's Chapel.
+You might like to join one of our prayer groups, which includes a Christian meditation session in St Catherine's Chapel every Tuesday lunchtime for half an hour from 1.15pm.
 This chapel, which is near the South door, is always open and is reserved for private prayer.

 People often find it difficult to put their prayers into words.
 Sometimes it can help to express your prayers by lighting a candle, reminding you of the light and love of God.
 There are two areas in the Cathedral where you can light candles: